PuneetRawatFL/nodejs/README.md

 5. **Peer Dependencies**:

-    - Define peer dependencies if your package relies on a specific version of another package.
+    - Define peer dependencies if the package relies on a specific version of another package.
 This ensures that the correct version of the dependency is used by the consuming project.

-6. **Document Your Package**:
+6. **Document the Package**:
     - Provide clear and comprehensive documentation for package, including installation instructions, usage examples, and a changelog.
 This helps users understand how to use package and keep track of updates.

 ### 19. Discuss the advantages and potential risks of using third-party modules in a Node.js application.
 How can we ensure the security and reliability of these modules?